JJ/granada-off/text/geekery.md

 exception.
 Not always was it published or presented where it should have been.
 If you make a right from the door of the Faculty and keep walking past one of the highest buildings in Granada, you will eventually arrive to Doctor Olóriz street.

+>In an university city, it was unavoidable that this place was
+>mock-named "Doctor Olóriz Causa".
+And by "was mock-named" I mean I
+>did it.
+It was on the route I followed to university classes for a
+>few years.

-At least in this case a local figure got his due, although diluted in a sea of streets all devoted to other not so well known doctors.
+At least in this case a
+local figure got his due, although diluted in a sea of streets all devoted to other not so well known doctors.